Mihndim2020/API-based-blog-app/README.md

+![](https://img.shields.io/badge/Microverse-blueviolet)

 # API-based-blog-app

 This is an API based blog app that allows users to create, update, publish and comment on posts.
 This built using node/express a JavaScript framework.
-![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.

 ## Built With